anoma/nspec/docs/arch/node/engines/naming_behaviour.juvix.md

    - Response is sent back to the original requester
    - Uses mailbox ID 0

-### Important Notes:
+!!! warning "Important Notes"

     - The query operation is read-only - it doesn't modify the evidence store
     - Multiple pieces of evidence may exist for the same external identity

 ## Action arguments